We ate half of our watermelon this morning. Although it wasn’t the sweetest watermelon, I sure loved eating it.

 There is a dome on top of the house with a tarp over it.
 Ayu said it was likely chickpeas being stored.

-An outside lounging area.
+The lodge also had an outside lounging area.

-The sycamore trees were amazing and I love the rock formations..
+I love the rock formations..

 We climbed up some stone steps to get to the top.